tlwilliams895/gis-devops/docs/_sources/studios/tdd/index.rst.txt

 * Commit and push your work to GitLab
 * Create a Merge Request for the branch you pushed (you do this on the GitLab website)
 * Ask your classmates and instructor to review your code
+* See this for details about branching and Merge Requests `Branching and Merge Request Guidelines <https://docs.google.com/document/d/1Suneuf-NTohBP2Z5BFEkkCKopVbSDsAQga9ZMfPEb3o/edit>`_

 Resources
 ---------